RisingStack/writing-testable-apis-the-basics/README.md

 This will work without installing mocha globally, as npm will look for `node_modules/.bin`, and place it on the `PATH`.

-### Adding chaijs to your project
+### Adding chai to your project

 ```
 npm install chai --save-dev
 ```

-Then using [chai](http://chaijs.com) it is time to write the first test case, just to demonstrate how mocha and chaijs plays together.
+Then using [chai](http://chai.com) it is time to write the first test case, just to demonstrate how mocha and chai plays together.

 ```
 // test/string.js